-The 10'x17' Staged-Bounce Rectangular Trampoline is designed for year-round outdoor use.
-However, in climates of cold weather where snow and ice are common, we recommend the trampoline mat be removed and stored in a dry area out of the sun.
-To remove the mat, simply complete the instructions for installing the mat in reverse order.
+The 12ft BasicBounce XPS Trampoline System is designed for year-round outdoor use.
+However, in climates of cold weather where snow and ice are common, we recommend the trampoline mat, springs, frame pad, and net be removed and stored in a dry area out of the sun.
+To remove these parts, simply complete the instructions for installing them in reverse order.